andrewye16/improve_detroit_ses_analysis/README.md

 **Limitations**

 Due to the data collection methods used by the City of Detroit, it is not possible to effectively distinguish between requests submitted by city workers and those made by residents.
 Therefore, analyzing how residents contribute to the total volume of requests is challenging.
 Additionally, the focus was solely on debris-related requests, which may overlook potential trends in other types of requests.
 While median earnings from the previous year showed a strong negative association in decreasing requests per resident, the median household income did not.
-Future projects should investigate the cause of this discrepancy.
+Future projects should investigate the cause of this phenomenon.

 ## Appendix
 <img alt="Q-Q Plot" src="images/qqplot.png"/>